-The time integration of the transport (advection-dispersion) equations is performed using an explicit scheme.
+The time integration of the shallow water equations and the transport (advection-dispersion) equations is performed using a semi-implicit scheme, where the horizontal terms are treated explicitly and the vertical terms are treated implicitly.
 Due to the stability restriction using an explicit scheme the time step interval must be selected so that the CFL number is less than 1.
-A variable time step interval is used in the calculation and it is determined so that the CFL number is less than a critical CFL number in all computational nodes.
+A variable time step interval is used in the calculation and it is determined so that the

+CFL number is less than a critical CFL number in all computational nodes.
 To control the time step it is also possible for the user to specify a minimum time step and a maximum time step.
 The time step interval for the transport equations is synchronized to match the overall time step specified on the Time dialog.

-The minimum and maximum time step interval and the critical CFL number is specified in the Solution Technique dialog in the HYDRODYNAMIC MOD-ULE.
+The minimum and maximum time step interval and the critical CFL number is specified in the Solution Technique dialog in the HYDRODYNAMIC MOD-ULF.